Accelerynt-Security/Multitool-Extension/README.md

 ![](Images/extensionrun1.png)

 Item 5 is the extract IOCs button.
-This is what will ready the request to have your rcords created and also what will classify each item as either a domain, ip, or hash.
+This is what will ready the request to have your records created and also what will classify each item as either a domain, ip, or hash.
 Domains will be parsed out of urls.
 Any input which we are unable to classify will be tossed out.
 Below is the resulting input from the above example.

 ![](Images/extensionrun2.png)